VideoMem/Remote-Joystick/README.md

-Cargar proyecto en Android Studio
+Load the project in Android Studio

+This is intended to be used with https://github.com/VideoMem/RCVehicle-AVR